 - 4 teaspoons coconut flour

 - Boil 1 liter water.
-When it boils, add drained tapioca and white sugar.
+When it boils, add the drained tapioca and white sugar.
 Cook for about 10 minutes or until they become transparent.
 Add more water if it becomes too thick.
 Let cool.

-- Mix cooled tapioca and almond milk.
+- Mix the cooled tapioca and almond milk.
 Add more almond milk if you find the tapioca too sticky.

 - Spoon some tapioca in a glass.
 Next, layer some jackfruit, then tapioca again.